The CertiPUR-US Story: How We Got Started

 Based on Good Science and Developed in Cooperation with Environmentalists

 The certification process was developed by the foam industry in close collaboration with leading environmentalists, chemists, accredited laboratory research scientists, and bedding and furniture industry leaders.
 CertiPUR-US emissions and analysis methods are compatible with other standards such as Eco-label (EU), LGA (Germany), OkoTex 100 (Class IV Mattress) EUI, Blue Angel (Netherlands), IKEA, AQS Greenlabel and BIFMA criteria.

 The technical guidelines and testing requirements for the CertiPUR-US program are “living” documents, allowing for transparent revisions based on relevant scientific findings and new health, environmental and safety regulations.
-The CertiPUR-US certification is based on the established U.S. Voluntary Physical Performance and Environmental Guidelines for Prime Flexible Polyurethane Foam for Use in Furniture and Bedding (PDF) for slabstock foam and the Physical Performance and Environmental Guidelines for Certification of Molded Flexible Polyurethane Foam for Use in Furniture and Bedding (PDF) for molded foam.
+The CertiPUR-US certification is based on the established Physical Performance and Environmental Guidelines for Certification of Prime Flexible Polyurethane Foam for Use in Furniture and Bedding (PDF) for slabstock foam and the Physical Performance and Environmental Guidelines for Certification of Molded Flexible Polyurethane Foam for Use in Furniture and Bedding (PDF) for molded foam.
 Both Technical Guidelines set baseline criteria for product physical performance, component analysis, and product emissions evaluation and were developed to meet or exceed guidelines established by REACH, a European system of regulation for chemicals and their safe use that deals with registration, evaluation, authorization and restriction of chemical substances.

 Product Verification and Use of the Logo